 This delicious layer cake is based on our Vanilla Buttermilk cake, but with the addition of cinnamon and brown sugar, and the layers are brushed with a cinnamon simple syrup for an added flavor boost!

 When you are ready to assemble your cake layers, brush each layer with about two tablespoons of the Cinnamon and Sugar Glaze/Simple Syrup.
+We used a silicone pastry brush for this step.

 Then proceed with stacking and filling between the layers with Cinnamon Cream Cheese Frosting.
 This recipe is so easy to make and has a hint of tanginess that pairs wonderfully with the sweet, spiced flavors of the cake layers.